missionpinball/mpf-docs/hardware/spike/config.rst

 baud:
    This needs to match the value from Step 3 in the :doc:`MPF SPIKE bridge instructions <mpf-spike-bridge>`.
+   It is used to initialise the connection to SPIKE only.
+   Afterwards, the bridge will switch to ``runtime_baud``.

+flow_control:
+   If your hardware supports flow control and you connected "RTS" and "CTS" in the previous steps set this to True.
+It will make the connection much more stable at higher speeds.
+   It can be ``False`` for a first test.

+runtime_baud:
-Note that since only control and switch information is sent across this bus, 115k baud is plenty fast enough, though it can technically support more.
+   Note that since only control and switch information is sent across this bus, 115k baud is plenty fast enough if you choose not to use a DMD.
+   However, if you want to use a DMD you need more speed (see below for details).

 debug:
    Set this to true for print more details in the log.